jamescarson3/tmp/04-linux-101 copy.md

 ```

 `..` is a special directory name meaning
-"the directory containing this one", or more succinctly, the parent of the current directory.
+"the directory containing this one", or, "the parent of the current directory".

 Another option when changing directories is to list the complete *absolute* path starting with root directory `/`